Family of Latino man fatally shot by a state trooper seeks answers

 Snyder, the state police spokesman, would not comment on the case.

 State police officers do not have body cameras, but their vehicles have dash cameras, and there is footage of the incident.
-Snyder said that there is no date for the release of that footage, and that he could not say when the investigation will be complete.
+Snyder said that there is no planned release date for the footage and that he could not say when the investigation will be complete.

 As part of a reciprocal agreement, because the case is an police shooting in Howard County, it is being investigated by the Montgomery County State’s Attorney’s Office.